FRCTeam3044/AdvantageScope-3044/docs/tabs/TUNER.md

 _[< Return to homepage](/docs/INDEX.md)_

 The tuner is designed to allow for easy viewing of PID Graphs (or really any graph) and easy, live editing of values.
-It is intended for use with [OxConfig](https://github.com/FRCTeam3044/OxConfig), and will automatically update its yaml files and controllers in real time.
+It is intended for use with [OxConfig](https://github.com/FRCTeam3044/OxConfig), and will automatically update its json files and controllers in real time.

 ---